ESMValGroup/ESMValTool_Tutorial/_episodes/05-writingdiagnostics.md

 ## Understanding an existing Python diagnostic

-If you clone the ESMValTool repository, a folder called ``ESMValTool`` is created in your working directory.
+If you ran `check_hackathon`, a folder called ``ESMValTool`` is created in your working directory, this is a clone of the ESMValTool repository.

 The folder ``ESMValTool`` contains the source code of the tool.
 We can find the recipe ``recipe_python.yml`` and the python script ``diagnostic.py`` in these